 - 1) In a saucepan melt the hard margarine, golden syrup and dark muscovado sugar

 - 2) Whilst this is melting, mix together your dry ingredients - gluten free flour, xanthan gum, ground ginger and bicarbonate of soda.

 - 3) Add your melted mixture to the dry ingredients and stir together.

 - 4) The mix should form a dough (& smell lovely and gingery!) using your hands, bring the dough together into a ball.

-- 5) If the dough is still a little warm (due to the melted mix being hot when you poured it into the dry ingredients) allow the dough to cool down a little before wrapping it is clingfilm and placing it in the fridge to chill briefly - 30 minutes is plenty but if you wish to leave it longer - even over night then you can.
+- 5) If the dough is still a little warm (due to the melted mix being hot when you poured it into the dry ingredients) allow the dough to cool down a little before wrapping it is clingfilm and placing it in the fridge to chill briefly (15 minutes).

-- 6) Remove the dough from the fridge, if you have left it to chill for longer I would advise you to let it warm up a little at room temp before handling it. (not for long) Split the dough into small chunks - it's easier to roll out like this.
-Also before I roll the dough out I like to 'play' with it a little & mould it in my hands to warm it up.
+- 6) Remove the dough from the fridge, allow it to warm up a little at room temp before handling it..
+Split the dough into small chunks - it's easier to roll out like this.
+Also before I roll the dough out I like to 'play' with it a little & mould it in my hands to warm it up - this is important 🙂

 - 7) Place some non stick baking paper down and roll your dough out to about one pound coin thick.